Damz13/Unbeatable-Tic-Tac-Toe-AI/README.md

 I've also uploaded the script to an online python compiler.
 The link is: https://onlinegdb.com/rkddarEnv simply run the code by clicking run on the top bar and input your moves.

+Here is a key for the positions and their correlated numbers:
 ![myimage-alt-tag](http://inventwithpython.com/chapter10_files/image003.jpg)